No products in the cart.

 Hand function often takes longer to recover than arm or leg movement.
 As a result, many stroke survivors neglect hand therapy and instead find compensation strategies to use their non-affected hand for everyday tasks, like cooking one-handed.

 However, when the affected hand is neglected, the loss of mobility only worsens.
 This phenomenon is called learned nonuse.
+The presence of spasticity can also greatly affect the hand, leading to a clenched hand and curled fingers after stroke.

 13. Get More than 6 Hours of Sleep

+Sleep disorders are common after stroke and can be a roadblock during recovery.
 If you have any sleep disorders that prevent you from sleeping longer than 6 hours, talk to your doctor to discuss your options.

-Why At-Home Physical Therapy Matters
+Why Home Physical Therapy Matters for Stroke Patients

 Discover Award-Winning Neurorehab Tools